yjlo123/runtime-tutorial/raw.md

 > Nested if-else is not supported.

-If-else is a convenient way to write condition checks, it may save your time writing complicated codes with jumps and labels.
+If-else is a convenient way to write condition checks, it may save your time writing convoluted codes with jumps and labels.

 The following program checking the equality of two numbers by using `if-else`
 ```runtime-embedded-box-0-180